renderpci/dedalo/Readme.md

 6. Change the file /lib/dedalo/config/sample.config4_db.php with your DB configuration.
 7. Rename the /lib/dedalo/config/sample.config4_db.php to /lib/dedalo/config/config4_db.php.
 8. Run Dédalo into the browser.
-9. Fix your root password (you can change only once), the default account is: root (this user is a superuser and only for development or debuger the application).
+9. Fix your root password (you can change it only once), the default account is: root (this user is a superuser and only for development or debuger the application).
-10. Create one Administrator user account with all access to the system.(this user will be the administrator of the system)
+10. Create one Administrator user account with all access to the system.
+This user will be the administrator of the system.
 11. Logout and login with the Administrator acount.
 12. Create Users and Projects as you need.
 Optional: Import the toponymy that you will need (Dédalo install DB will not provide specific toponymy by default anymore).